 Protecting your IT infrastructure, data and reputation of your organisation is now more, than ever critical to its ability to be successful.
-Security testing is designed to detect vulnerabilities within a system and/or infrastructure that are potentially exploitable from unauthorized users.
+Security testing (or pen testing) is designed to detect vulnerabilities within a system and/or infrastructure that are potentially exploitable from unauthorized users.

 A key part this is security testing.
 We offer 3 types of testing as standard, along with some bespoke offerings;

 This is a comprehensive security review which will involve testing web and mobile applications to help uncover vulnerabilities and poor security controls.
 During the test we will attempt to exploit any weaknesses and insecure functionality within the application.

 The test will include web facing infrastructure including your servers and network devices.

 These tests can cover websites, customised and mobile apps, as well as apps such as SharePoint, Intranet and Exchange.

 External Penetration Testing

 This test is a simulation of a hack against your business from outside of your network.
 There are 3 methodologies that can be applied;

 - Clear – client provides a lot of information.
 This can be seen as best value as it removes the reconnaissance phase.

 - Opaque – somewhere in the middle, the client decides how much information they want to provide